galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 4. Identification of marker genes for the clusters
 5. Annotation of the clusters with cell types

 Now that you know how to perform clustering with Seurat, you might want to try the alternative Scanpy pipeline by following the [Clustering 3K PBMCs with Scanpy]({% link topics/single-cell/tutorials/scrna-scanpy-pbmc3k/tutorial.md %}) tutorial.
-If you would prefer to stay with Seurat, then you could try using it to analyse a slightly trickier dataset by following the 'Filter, plot and explore single cell RNA-seq data with Seurat' tutorial [using Galaxy buttons]({% link topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.html %}) or in an [R notebook on Galaxy](% link topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio/tutorial.html %}).
+If you would prefer to stay with Seurat, then you could go back and try using the alternative preprocessing steps described above or try using it to analyse a slightly trickier dataset by following the 'Filter, plot and explore single cell RNA-seq data with Seurat' tutorial [using Galaxy buttons]({% link topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.html %}) or in an [R notebook on Galaxy](% link topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio/tutorial.html %}).
 You could also trying using Seurat to analyse your own data!

 This tutorial is part of the https://singlecell.usegalaxy.eu portal ({% cite tekman2020single %}).